Moving home (Porting)

 - You need to have completed your new mortgage at least 6 months before applying to port your mortgage

 - If you don’t complete the purchase of your new property on the same day as redeeming this mortgage, you will be asked to pay an ERC.
-However, as long as you complete your new mortgage with us within 6 months of redeeming, we will refund your ERC.
+However, as long as you complete your new mortgage with us within 6 months of redeeming and borrow the same amount or more, we will refund all or part of your ERC.
+The amount refunded will be determined by your new loan amount.

 How much can I borrow?

-We can lend you up to the maximum of your original LTV percentage, or 90%, of your new property value, whichever is lower.
-Please note, 90% is not available for Buy to Let customers.
+We can normally lend you up to the maximum of your original LTV percentage, or 90% of your new property value.
+Please note, that further restrictions can apply based on additional factors such as loan size, and loan purpose.
+Please call us to discuss your options and what could be available to you, based on your individual circumstances.
+Please also note, 90% is not available for Buy to Let customers.

 The amount you can borrow may be reduced for these reasons: